torvalds/linux/Documentation/kernel-hacking/hacking.rst

 --------------

 GNU Extensions are explicitly allowed in the Linux kernel.
-Note that some of the more complex ones are not very well supported, due to lack of general use, but the following are considered standard (see the GCC info page section "C Extensions" for more details - Yes, really the info page, the man page is only a short summary of the stuff in info).
+Note that some of the more complex ones are yest very well supported, due to lack of general use, but the following are considered standard (see the GCC info page section "C Extensions" for more details - Yes, really the info page, the man page is only a short summary of the stuff in info).